 How long does it take to metabolize alcohol?

 On the bright side, this precise metabolism makes it fairly easy to determine how long it will take for you BAC to reach zero.
 Take a BAC of 0.16, for example, a BAC that is twice the legal limit (BAC 0.08) in some countries.
-Since your body (and every body) metabolizes alcohol at 0.016% per hour, it will take 10 hours for a person with a BAC or 0.016 to reach a BAC of 0.00.
+Since your body (and every body) metabolizes alcohol at 0.016% per hour, it will take 10 hours for a person with a BAC of 0.16 to reach a BAC of 0.00.

 In fact, you can determine BAC for each hour that you spend metabolizing alcohol.
 Let’s continue using the same example.
 Assume a person has a BAC of 0.16 at two in the morning.
 She stopped drinking and is simply sobering up (letting her enzymes break down alcohol).
 Even without measuring each hour, you already know her BAC for the next 10 hours.